AnshanaM/dwill/README.md

 ## Getting Started

+The encryption branch is the main branch, so download project files from there.

 Ensure to have a Metamask wallet with accounts connected the Polygon Amoy Testnet with a minimum of 2 MATIC.

 Install dependancies using: